Women in Prague, 1956 | FORTEPAN / Nagy Gyula / Wikimedia Commons. CC BY-SA 3.0

 “It’s a very socialist idea that people should marry for love and that love is the only reason for marriage,” Lišková told me.

 Governments throughout the region also invested in public services, such as kindergartens and laundries, seeking to make women’s lives easier.
-Women enjoyed newly held property and parental rights, improved access to education and greater labour force participation that brought unprecedented financial independence.
-Abortion access was liberalised in all socialist countries over the course of the 1950s, with social and economic hardship instituted as valid grounds for terminating a pregnancy.
+Women enjoyed newly held property and parental rights, improved access to education and greater labour force participation, which brought unprecedented financial independence.
+Access to abortion was liberalised in all socialist countries during the 1950s, with social and economic hardship instituted as valid grounds for terminating a pregnancy.

 That the eastern bloc was a forerunner in legalising abortion may come as a surprise to readers, given the contemporary backlash against women’s reproductive freedoms in a handful of formerly socialist countries, including Poland.
 The country once had some of the region’s most progressive abortion laws; now it has some of the most conservative, restricting access to just a few circumstances: in cases of serious foetal anomaly; when the woman’s life or health is at risk; or when the pregnancy is the result of rape or incest.

-A proposal for a near-total ban on abortion in Poland, tabled in 2016, is just one example of efforts to even further restrict these rights.
+A proposal for a near-total ban on abortion in Poland, tabled in 2016, is just one example of efforts to restrict these rights even further.
 Another is a (rejected) 2018 bill to outlaw abortions where the foetus has a congenital disorder, such as Down syndrome, a permission that currently accounts for about 95% of Poland’s reported abortions.